roytang/blog/content/posts/2017/01/thoughts-on-authoritarianism-vs-democracy.md

 ---
+author: roy
+categories:
+- Opinions
+date: 2017-01-10 01:30:33
 title: Thoughts on Authoritarianism vs Democracy
-author: roy
 type: post
-date: 2017-01-10T01:30:33+00:00
 url: /2017/01/thoughts-on-authoritarianism-vs-democracy/
-categories:
-  - Opinions

 ---

 > "Democracy is the worst form of government, except for all the others."

 > ― Winston S. Churchill